Divorce and Mortgages – What to Know

 Specialist divorcee mortgages

-Some years ago lenders, such as Yorkshire Building Society, devised specialist mortgages designed for divorcees.
+Some years ago, lenders like the Yorkshire Building Society devised specialist mortgages designed for divorcees.

-Yorkshire’s Fresh Start range allowed borrowers to borrow at 100% loan-to-value, and charged minimal rates of interest in the first couple of months in order to give a bit of breathing space.
+Yorkshire’s Fresh Start range allowed borrowers to borrow at 100% loan-to-value and charged minimal rates of interest in the first couple of months to give them some breathing space.

 Sadly, there aren’t any such mortgages available today, though some lenders have put together initiatives aimed at helping divorcee borrowers, implementing Divorce Mortgage Programmes that guarantee a manual underwriting process and emphasis on the applicant’s evidence rather than Office for National Statistics data.